 3. Consider getting a loan

 The entire H1B visa process will likely be very stressful.
-Coordinating an overseas move, getting settled in a new place, getting what you need to survive in that new place, all while worrying about the LCA and H1B visa petition is an overwhelming amount of uncertainty to take on.
+Coordinating an overseas move, getting settled in a new place, and getting what you need to survive in that new place, all while worrying about the LCA and H1B visa petition, is an overwhelming amount of uncertainty to take on.

 You may need financial assistance to bridge the gap between settling in and starting to earn money.
 Without any US credit history, it may appear to be impossible to get a loan from a traditional lender like a bank.
 However, this is not the case.